ybertot/coq/doc/sphinx/language/gallina-extensions.rst

 use any variable defined in its scope, including repeated alternations between variables introduced by term binding as well as those introduced by tactic binding.
-The expression `tacexpr` can be any tactic expression as described in Chapter :ref:`TODO-9-ltac`.
+The expression `tacexpr` can be any tactic expression as described in :ref:`thetacticlanguage`.

 .. coqtop:: all